autrainer/autrainer/docs/source/modules/criterions.rst

 can be specified using :ref:`shorthand_syntax` in the dataset configuration, analogous to the criterion wrappers.

 .. note::
-   It may be necessary to wrap the criterion similar to :class:`autrainer.criterions.CrossEntropyLoss` or :class:`autrainer.criterions.MSELoss` to cast the model outputs and targets to the correct types.
+   It may be necessary to wrap criterions similar to :class:`autrainer.criterions.CrossEntropyLoss` or :class:`autrainer.criterions.MSELoss` to cast the model outputs and targets to the correct types.